Open-Data-Product-Initiative/v2.0/source/includes/_dataaccess.md

 # Data Access

-Data access **OBJECT** describes the authorised ability to retrieve, edit, copy or transfer data from IT systems.
+Data Access **OBJECT** describes the authorised ability to retrieve, edit, copy or transfer data from IT systems.

 > Example of Data Access component usage: